weaviate/weaviate-io/developers/weaviate/installation/embedded.md

 To enabled additional modules, add them to your instantiation code.

-For example, to add the `backup-s3` module, instantiate the embedded client like this:
+For example, to add the `backup-s3` module, instantiate your client like this:

 import EmbeddedInstantiationModule from '/_includes/code/embedded.instantiate.module.mdx';